-Embedding models convert data such as text, images, and videos into numerical vectors.
-These vectors are used for downstream tasks such as semantic search, recommendations, clustering, classification, and anomaly detection.
+Embedding models convert data such as text, images, and videos into vectors for downstream tasks, including semantic search, recommendation, clustering, classification, and anomaly detection.

-You must obtain an API key and set the API key as an environment variable.
-If you use the OpenAI SDK or DashScope SDK to make calls, you must also install the SDK.
+Get an API key and export the API key as an environment variable.
+If you use the OpenAI SDK or DashScope SDK to make calls, install the SDK.

 Get embeddings

-To call the API, specify the text to embed and the model name, such as text-embedding-v4, in the request.
+Specify the text to embed and the model name in your request.

 OpenAI compatible API